George Whelan Anderson Jr.: Later career

 Anderson took early retirement, largely because of the ongoing conflict with Secretary of Defense Robert McNamara.

-President John F. Kennedy subsequently appointed Anderson Ambassador to Portugal, where he served for three years and encouraged plans for the peaceful transition of Portugal's African colonies to independence.
+John F. Kennedy subsequently appointed Anderson Ambassador to Portugal, where he served for three years and encouraged plans for the peaceful transition of Portugal's African colonies to independence.
 He later returned to government service from 1973 to 1977 as member and later chairman of the President's Foreign Intelligence Advisory Board.

 After his retirement from the navy, Anderson was chairman of Lamar Advertising Company, an outdoor advertising company, and he was a director on the boards of Value Line, National Airlines and Crown Seal and Cork.

 Family and death

 Anderson's first wife was Muriel Buttling (1911–1947).
-His two sons were George W. Anderson III (1935–1986), who died of brain cancer, and Thomas Patrick Anderson (1942–1978), who flew more than 200 combat missions in Vietnam.
+They had two sons and a daughter.

 Anderson died on March 20, 1992, of congestive heart failure, at the age of 85, in McLean, Virginia.
-He was survived by his second wife of 44 years, the former Mary Lee Sample (née Anderson), the widow of William Sample; a daughter; a stepdaughter; twelve grandchildren; and four great-grandchildren.
+He was survived by his second wife of 44 years, the former Mary Lee Sample (née Anderson), the widow of William Sample; a daughter; a stepdaughter; four grandchildren; nine great-grandchildren; and three great-great-grandchildren.
 He was buried on March 23, 1992, in Section 1 of Arlington National Cemetery.
-Muriel Buttling and both sons (George III and Thomas Patrick) are also buried at Arlington.